Darkknight-86/RAG_Benchmark/Streaming/README.md

 ### Basic S3 CLI Commands

-This is deprecated, we're no longer using S3...
+This is deprecated, we're no longer using S3... just here for reference.

 ```
 # list all JSON uploads